Press release: Global consumer movement response to Galaxy Note7 fiasco

-The organisations, co-ordinated by Consumers International, have stated that Samsung must identify what went wrong in the product testing process, and the results must be subject to independent scrutiny, as well as publically announced.
+The organisations, coordinated by Consumers International, have stated that Samsung must identify what went wrong in the product testing process, and the results must be subject to independent scrutiny, as well as publicly announced.
 It must have a consistent refund and exchange policy for all consumers that meets the highest standards, regardless of where the phone was bought or where the consumer lives.

 While Samsung have committed to refund and exchange in all markets, there is inconsistency in where you can access these options and what you can get in return.

 The consumer organisations felt intervention was needed following failures of the recall process and the inconsistent management of the product recall so far.

 In some countries customers were offered a temporary phone while waiting for their replacement as well as the ability to exchange handsets for a full cash refund in a number of locations, not just in store.
 However these measures weren’t consistently applied across all markets.
 The opportunity for customers to check whether their phone was affected by inputting their IMEI number into an online database was a useful tool but was only available to Samsung’s customers in some countries.

 In areas which hadn’t had an official launch of the Galaxy Note7, Samsung offered even fewer options and less information.
 Despite the possibility of people in these countries obtaining the new Galaxy Note7 from other countries or travelling with it, Samsung did not warn consumers in these countries of the issues the phones were having.

 In Latin America, it did announce the problem in Mexico, but not in Brazil and Argentina.
 In Africa, in key markets such as South Africa and Nigeria Samsung did not release any consumer warnings on its websites.